Steve Rule: Rugby union achievements

 Steve Rule won the Universities Athletic Union, Old Belvedere, Bridgend and Glasgow Rugby sevens tournaments with Loughborough Students RUFC in 1973, and represented England in the Bermuda Classic Tournament in 1989.

 Career records

 Until extended to 14-goals by Steve Blakeley in 2003, Steve Rule jointly held Salford's "Most goals in a game" record with 13-goals scored against Doncaster on 4 September 1981, with Gus Risman and David Watkins.

 Coaching career

 In 1991, Rule returned to Sale as a coach.
 At the time, anyone who had played rugby league professionally were normally banned from any involvement in rugby union, but Rule became one of the first English players to be re-instated by the Rugby Football Union.
 He also went on to coach at Lymm RU, New Brighton, and Macclesfield.

 In 2011, he returned to Lymm as director of rugby.

 Outside of rugby

-Steve Rule retired from playing rugby in 1985 following a neck injury, and currently works as Head of the Pupil Referral Service at Wigan Council.
+Steve Rule retired from playing rugby in 1985 following a neck injury, then worked as Head of the Pupil Referral Service at Wigan Council.
+He has since retired.